-How to follow up with people after a Virtual Conference
+How to Follow up with People after a Virtual Conference

 First, it’s important to set aside “processing time.”
-The virtual conference system allows you to export business cards scattered in your briefcase.
+The 3D virtual conference platform system allows you to export business cards scattered in your briefcase.
 Unless you transfer them quickly into whatever database system you use, they’re likely to get lost quickly.
 The system doesn’t much matter; it’s personal preference whether you use a business card app or add them to a spreadsheet manually.

 Second, for each person you’ve written down, take a moment to identify your goal for that relationship.
 You can’t invest in all connections equally, of course — so where should you prioritize your time?
 You may want to discard some connections upfront — for instance, someone who came up to you, handed you their card, and immediately started pitching you to buy their product or service.
 It’s not worth subjecting yourself to that in the future.

 But most new relationships will fall into three categories.
 Specifically, those are “miscellaneous interesting people,” with whom there’s not an obvious point of connection; people with whom you have a specific reason to follow up; and people you’d like to build a deeper relationship with.

 On the 3D virtual conference platform, for instance, you had a nice conversation with a woman who is an executive with the PLC.
 Your work doesn’t generally overlap with hers, but you’d be glad to keep in touch because it’s always nice to know a diverse set of people.
 For instance, in the future, you could imagine a hypothetical situation in which you were hired to speak to a shipping company.
 Having a contact knowledgeable about industry trends would be valuable as a way of understanding what was important to the client.
 Similarly, there may be unexpected ways you could assist her in the future.